 In addition, the Company cannot be certain that unaffiliated suppliers will be able to fill orders in a timely manner.
 If the Company experiences significant increases in demand, or reductions in the availability of materials, or need to replace an existing supplier, there can be no assurance additional supplies of raw materials or additional manufacturing capacity will be available when required on terms acceptable to the Company, or at all, or that any supplier would allocate sufficient capacity in order to meet the Company's requirements.
 In addition, even if the Company is able to expand existing or find new manufacturing or sources of materials, it may encounter delays in production and added costs as a result of the time it takes to train suppliers in our methods, products, quality control standards and labor, health and safety standards.
-Any delays, interruption or increased costs in labor or wages, or the supply of materials or manufacture of our products, could have an adverse effect on the Company's products and result in lower revenue and net income both in the short and long term.
+Any delays, interruption or increased costs in labor or wages, or the supply of materials or manufacture of our products, could have an adverse effect on the Company's ability to meet wholesale partner and customer and consumer demand for the Company's products and result in lower revenue and net income both in the short and long term.